RxLaboratory/Ramses/src-docs/docs/components/server/install.md

 	// The client will be disconnected no matter what after this time
 	// 5 hours by default( 18000 )
 	$cookieTimeout = 18000;

+	// This must be the server public adress, exactly as used in the clients
+	$serverAdress = "localhost/ramses";

+	// This should never be changed, unless you change the key before building the official client or implementing your own client.
+	// It can be used to make sure only your own client, built by yourself, can connect to your own server.
+In this case, keep it secret!
+	// It is used to hash passwords.
+	$clientKey = "H6BuYLsW";
 ```

 - `$devMode` should always be `false` unless this server is going to be used for development and tests in a development environement.
 For security reasons **do not set this to `true`** on a production server.